aatluri/DjangoRestAPITemplate/README.md

 ## Contents of this code base
+This code base as mentioned above is a Django REST API application.
+It has the following folders at the root level:
+1. .github/workflows -  This file is used

 Explain the general content of this code base i.e the different folders and files.
 What do the various apps do, what auth doe we use, where do we run the admin from or models or testing etc...
 What do we use for linting, testing, api docs etc..

 ## Build & Deploy this project locally